Sport plays a big part in student life at Trinity.

 Participation in sport is voluntary, but warmly encouraged, and there are many opportunities for those who are not particularly skilled but simply want to have a go.
 Opportunities to compete in team sports in a more light-hearted but no less committed way are provided in teams like the 'Football All Stars'.
 College life presents the perfect chance to try different sports for the first time.

-Intercollegiate competition with teams from other residential colleges of the University of Melbourne are coordinated and supported by the Women’s and Men’s Sports Representatives of the TCAC.
+Intercollegiate competition with teams from other residential colleges of the University of Melbourne are coordinated and supported by the Women’s and Men’s Sports Representatives of The Trinity College Associated Clubs (TCAC) Committee.

 Trinity’s teams compete enthusiastically – and with a very strong record of success – in the intercollegiate competition each year in the following sports: